scamden/bedrock/README.md

 *Disclaimer: this structure is still open for discussion and is subject to change*

+Within the `src/` folder, the *only* files that should contain the word `angular` should be in `src/ui/**/index.ts`.
+You can still use angular services like `$http` or `$q` in your classes, and you'll need to provide mocks in your unit tests for those services.

 ```
-src                                   the TopNav module should be it's own repo based on the shell app
+src                                   the TopNav module should be it's own repo based on bedrock
 ├── interfaces                        public contracts that consuming modules need to implement or know about
 |   └── ITopNav.ts
 ├── lib                               lib contains business logic. nothing UI-related should live here